asanchez75/europeana_shapes/shapes-def/doc/external/README.md

 focus node.
 > Here is an example of an EDM constraint that requires two focus nodes, one
 > for a edm:WebResource and a second for an edm:ProvidedCHO:
->
-> *Check that dcterms:created of a edm:WebResource is equal or earlier than dcterms:issued and dcterms:created in edm:ProvidedCHO*
+> *"Check that dcterms:created of a edm:WebResource is equal or earlier than dcterms:issued and dcterms:created in edm:ProvidedCHO"*.
+If the check applied
->
-> If the check applied to a single focus node (i.e. edm:WebResource), it could
-> be expressed in the following way:
+> to a single focus node (i.e. edm:WebResource), it could be expressed in the following way:
->
 ```
 :contraint
   a sh:PropertyConstraint ;